 - As a basic rule, every proposal that you do should be about the property and the client in almost every respect.
 The back of the document can be reserved for details about your staff and your office.
 At least 75% of your proposal should be about the client and the property.

 - Every proposal document should feature quality visuals, graphs, and market information.
 Get away from using too many words, given that most clients will not read the document in its entirety.
 Photographs, graphs, and illustrations will take the clients attention through the document more effectively.

 Over time you can develop a separate proposal that relates individually to sales, leasing, and property management.
-It is also appropriate to design a proposal specific for retail property.
-In this way you can talk to the issues of the property type in your territory.
+It is also appropriate to design a proposal specific to retail property.
+In this way, you can talk to the issues of the property type in your territory.